melsod/ManyBabies1-Qualtrics/README.md

 All data cleaning done here

+# metadata/

+*labid_main.csv* the list of labid strings that result in the main analysis script.
+Used to (attempt to) coerce all questionnaire lines to existing strings.

 # qualtricsraw/

 *Lab-Questionnaire.csv* This is the raw, unedited Qualtrics output of the main “ManyBabies Laboratory Questionnaire” (i.e. the formal sign-up questionnaire for ManyBabies1).
 Should be final version (as of July 1, 2018).